BRUCE B. DOWNS BLVD.

 D.P.
 Davis and his Islands. |

-expand the Tampa metropolitan area as one of the
+expand the Tampa metropolitan area , today known as Historic

 Hyde Park.
 Jetton came to Tampa from Murfreesboro,